Sexual Abuse Prevention Network: Projects

 Sexual Abuse Prevention Network is part of the Who are You?
 Steering Committee that manages the use and distribution of the Who are You? film and toolkit.
 The organisation runs a program for people working in the hospitality sector, including bar staff and security staff, to train them to identify situations that may lead to sexual violence and how to intervene.
-The tools to do so have been drawn from the social psychology research into the phenomenon of the Bystander effect.
+The tools to do so have been drawn from the social psychology research into the phenomenon of the bystander effect.
 In 2015, Sexual Abuse Prevention Network presented on this topic at the NGO side events at the 59th UN Commission on the Status of Women.

 Advocacy

 Sexual Abuse Prevention Network regularly speaks out on a range of issues relating to sexual abuse and rape culture, particularly on emerging issues of technology-facilitated sexual violence.
-This has included the Roast Busters Scandal, the sharing of nude images without consent and dating apps such as Tinder (app) and Grindr.
+This has included the Roast Busters Scandal, the sharing of nude images without consent and dating apps such as Tinder and Grindr.